S-JZ/CFEngage/README.md

 phone   #police whatsapp number
 ```

+__Note:__
+- _Ensure that you are logged in to the web whatsapp on the browser before uploading the video for processing._
-__Note: It is recommended to use <=360p video files for better performance.
-You can use the fight2.mp4 file for testing, added in the parent directory of the repository.__
+- _It is recommended to use <=360p video files for better performance.
+You can use the fight2.mp4 file for testing, added in the parent directory of the repository._

 ## Demo Video Link: